52-Week Low Quality: 24-Year Hong Kong Backtest (HKSE)

 Limitations

-Survivorship bias: Delisted Hong Kong companies aren't included.
+Survivorship bias: Delisted Hong Kong companies are not included.
 Given the number of HK companies that were suspended or delisted between 2020 and 2024, this meaningfully overstates returns.
 The actual results from a live strategy would likely be worse.

-Geopolitical risk isn't captured in backtests: The 2020–2023 Hong Kong regulatory environment was unprecedented.
+Geopolitical risk is not captured in backtests: The 2020 to 2023 Hong Kong regulatory environment was unprecedented.
 Backtests assume the future looks like the past.
 When political regimes shift, that assumption fails.

-Currency: Returns are in HKD.
+Currency: Returns and benchmark are both in HKD.
 The HKD peg to USD means currency risk is minimal for USD-based investors, but this also means the exchange doesn't benefit from currency appreciation that can lift returns in freely floating markets.

 Market cap filter: We used HKD 500M (~USD 64M) as the minimum.
 This is a reasonable threshold for liquidity, but it excludes a significant portion of HKSE-listed names that are smaller Chinese companies with genuinely different risk profiles.